rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 export default models;
 {{< /highlight >}}

 At the top of the file, you create a Sequelize instance by passing mandatory arguments (database name, database superuser, database superuser's password and additional configuration) to the constructor.
 For instance, you need to tell Sequelize the dialect of your database, which is postgres rather than mysql or sqlite.
-In our case, we are using environment variables, but you can pass these variables as strings in the source code too.
+In our case, we are using environment variables, but you can pass these arguments as strings in the source code too.
+For example, the environment variables could look like the following in an *.env* file:

+{{< highlight javascript >}}
+DATABASE=mydatabase
+DATABASE_USER=postgres
+DATABASE_PASSWORD=postgres
+{{< /highlight >}}

-Note: If you don't have a superuser or dedicated database for your application yet, head over to the PostgreSQL setup guide to create them.
+Note: If you don't have a super user or dedicated database for your application yet, head over to the PostgreSQL setup guide to create them.
 You only have to create a superuser once, but every of your applications should have its own database.

 Lastly, use the created Sequelize instance in your Express application.
 It connects to the database asynchronously and once this is done you can start your Express application.